jojozhuang/jojozhuang.github.io/_posts/2016-09-20-serving-jsp-application-with-tomcat-in-docker.md

 ![MIME Type](/public/pics/2016-09-20/preview.png)
 There is one issue with this Tomcat container, volume is not configured.
 ![MIME Type](/public/pics/2016-09-20/novolume.png)
-### 2.2 Create Tomcat Container with Bindmounting a Volume
+### 2.2 Creating Tomcat Container with Bindmounting a Volume
 Let's manually create another Tomcat container for the same tomcat image.
 In docker terminal, run the following command.
 ```sh